eghhgdhg/eghhgdhg/README.md

 - 👋 Hi, I’m @eghhgdhg
-- 👀 I’m interested in ...
+- 👀 I’m interested in basketball and conmmunicating with diffirent people
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning lammps and module kinetic model

 <!---